 Give your time and energy wholeheartedly to anything that provides a source of happiness and personal satisfaction

-4. Men and Marriage Are Not the Final And Ultimate Destination:
+4. Marriage Is Not the Final And Ultimate Destination

 Marriage is a grace from Allah just like work, health and fortune not suitable or meant for all.
 So, make sure you don’t get preoccupied with getting married and leave this to God’s plan for you.